Poker Face (song)

 "Poker Face" is a song by American singer Lady Gaga from her debut studio album, The Fame (2008).
-It was released on September 23, 2008, as the album's second single.
-It is a synth-pop song in the key of G♯ minor, following in the footsteps of her previous single "Just Dance", but with a darker musical tone.
-The main idea behind the song is bisexuality and was a tribute by Gaga to her rock and roll boyfriends.
+It was released on September 23, 2008, as the album's second single, through Streamline Records, KonLive, Cherrytree Records, and Interscope Records.
+The song was written and recorded in January 2008, and was written by Gaga herself, alongside the song's producer, RedOne.
+It was also recorded at Record Plant Studios, based in Hollywood, Los Angeles.
+The song is a synth-pop and dance-pop tune in the key of G♯ minor, following in the footsteps of her previous single "Just Dance", but with a much darker musical tone.
+The song revolves around bisexuality, and was a tribute by Gaga to her rock and roll boyfriends.
 The song's lyrics feature various sexual innuendos.